Your friend calls you at one in the morning and she’s in tears.

 They’re going to want to go back – remind them that it’s ok to feel that way, but it’s important not to act on it.

-They’re going to want to give up – remind them how strong they are.
+They’ll want to give up – remind them how strong they are.

 But what matters is that they got out and they’re safe.